 When friends from Manila come to visit, I am asked “What pasalubong do you like?”
 ‘Pasalubong’ is the Pilipino word that translates to gifts from travel.
 I love this gesture.
 It is one of our oldest Filipino traditions.
 It means you were in their thoughts when they were preparing to travel.

 Sometimes Picadillo is called different recipe names by Filipinos — like Torta or Giniling (translates to ground meat).
-Whichever way it is called, family and friends devour this dish in an instant.
 There is something about the superb strong aromas of the red peppers in the ground beef, the red hues of the thick tomato gravy poured on a mound of piping hot boiled rice that is simply heavenly.
 It will affirm what you’ve always known — life is good when you can whip up easy dishes like this.
 Even better, when family sends you ‘pasalubong’ cookbooks, then it feels like you had invisible help in the kitchen on your busiest days.

 Picadillo- Ground Beef Saute with Potatoes and Carrots

 - Large skillet - 12 to 14 inches diameter